Lay3rLabs/wavs-nft/README.md

 1. User pays minter contract which emits an `WavsNftTrigger` event
 2. WAVS listens for event and triggers the registered WASI component
-3. `autonomous-artist` component runs and outputs an NFT tokenURI
+3. `autonomous-artist` component runs, generates description and image, adds different attributes based on EVM queries, uploads NFT metadata to IPFS, and outputs an NFT tokenURI
 4. WAVS operators sign output with their keys and send results to aggregator
 5. Aggregator agregates signatures and puts results on chain
 6. `handleSignedData` is called on the `WavsNft.sol` contract, it mints an NFT with the tokenURI and emits an `WavsNftMint` event.